sauve/JSONSerialWriter/README.md

 # Todo

 * Add better array support
-* Add array to simple example
+* Document code of simple example
 * Create, Compile and debug complex example
+* Add null write method
-* Add string escape mecanism
+* Add character escape mecanism
-* Add example for progmem use and espace char
+* Add example for use of espace char
 * Compile on ARM architecture
 * Debug and Optimization
+* better error support and report
 * Arduino library file check and support
 * Release and push as supported library